Member Institutions of the Joint Academic Partnership

 Ethical dimensions of immersive journalism

-from Lukas Kick in the Joint Academic Partnership Communication & Media -
+from Lukas Kick in the Joint Academic Partnership communications, media & arts -

 Panama Papers and football leaks.
 The way in which international research associations and publishing networks are transforming investigative journalism.

-from Thomas Eckerl in the Joint Academic Partnership Communication & Media
+from Thomas Eckerl in the Joint Academic Partnership communications, media & arts

 Prof. Dr. Ralf Hohlfeld